A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Conclusions and Discussions

-The easiest way to implement the above recommendation is to use existing software packages.
-PETSc \cite{petsc-user-ref} is an excellent choice, since it supports both left and right preconditioning for GMRES and BiCGSTAB and supports smoothed aggregation through ML \cite{GeeSie06ML} as an optional external package.
-Note that PETSc uses left preconditioning by default.
-The user must explicitly set the option to use right preconditioning to avoid premature termination or false stagnation.
+Among AMG preconditioners, we observe that BoomerAMG in hypre, whose algorithms are extensions of classical AMG with more sophisticated coarsening and interpolation, tends to converge faster than ML, whose algorithms are variants of smoothed aggregation.

-Some software packages do not support right preconditioning or AMG preconditioners.
-For example, as of Release 2016a, the built-in GMRES solver in MATLAB only supports left preconditioning, and there is no built-in support for AMG.
-In these cases, we make a secondary recommendation: \begin{verse} \emph{If AMG is unavailable and the problem size is moderate, BiCGSTAB with ILU as right preconditioner is a reasonable choice.} \end{verse} This choice may be good for MATLAB users, because MATLAB has built-in support for ILU, and the built-in BiCGSTAB uses right preconditioning.
-If smoother convergence is desired, a custom implementation of QMRCGSTAB with right preconditioning may be used.
-The built-in TFQMR in MATLAB supports right preconditioning, but it stagnates frequently, so we do not recommend.
-The Gauss-Seidel preconditioner should be used only as a last resort if neither AMG nor ILU is available.
+Based on these results, we make the following primary recommendation: \begin{quotation} \emph{For large, moderately conditioned, non-saddle-point problems, use GMRES with BoomerAMG as right preconditioner, with HMIS (or PMIS) coarsening and FF1 interpolation.} \end{quotation} We emphasize the importance of coarsening and interpolation techniques, especially for 3D problems.
+For BoomerAMG, we recommend HMIS coarsening with FF1 interpolation.
+It delivers similar performance as PMIS+FF1 for well-conditioned systems, but it may outperform the latter significantly for ill-conditioned systems.
+However, HMIS+FF1 may fail sometimes, and in those cases one can try PMIS+FF1.
+The default in hypre before version 2.11.2 was Falgout coarsening with classical interpolation, which works well only for 2D problems; the new default in version 2.11.2 is HMIS coarsening with extended+i interpolation, which underperformed HMIS+FF1 in our comparisons.

-We note that although smoothed aggregation is a good choice in many cases, it is by no means bulletproof, especially for ill-conditioned systems.
-For linear systems arising from elliptic PDEs, the condition number typically grows inversely proportional to $h^{2}$, so ill-conditioning occurs quite frequently in practice for large-scale problems.
-For relatively ill-conditioned systems, the classical AMG, as implemented in Hypre \cite{falgout2002hypre}, may be a better choice than smoothed aggregation.
-However, the classical AMG is not as scalable as smoothed aggregation, and it requires tuning parameters for 3D problems \cite{falgout2002hypre}.
-Further research and development are needed to match the efficiency of smoothed aggregation and the robustness of classical AMG.
-A promising direction is hybrid geometric+algebraic multigrid \cite{LJM14HYGA}, which we plan to explore in the future.
+The easiest way to leverage the above recommendation is to use existing software packages.
+PETSc \cite{petsc-user-ref} is an excellent choice, since it supports both left and right preconditioning for GMRES and BiCGSTAB, and it supports BoomerAMG with various options.
+Note that PETSc uses left preconditioning by default, so we recommend explicitly setting the option to use right preconditioning to avoid premature or delayed termination for large systems.
+Note that with an effective multigrid preconditioner, BiCGSTAB often converges almost as smoothly as GMRES.
+Therefore, assuming a multigrid precondition is available, BiCGSTAB can be used in place of GMRES, especially if right-preconditioned GMRES is unavailable but right-preconditioned BiCGSTAB is (such as in MATLAB).